shubhamtewari/benji/README.md

 Benji a productivity app with aimed at intentional, minimalist journaling.
 Benji is named after Benjamin Franklin, a writer, printer, political philosopher, politician, freemason, postmaster, scientist, inventor, humorist, civic activist, statesman, and diplomat - a man who definitely knew how to manage his day.

 I have been daily journalling since I was 18.
 However I always used notebooks and journals.
 There are a lot of things about using "material" journals that I liked.
-There is something about writing you tasks and entries, that makes the process intentional and mean more.
-Also a books is more flexible.
+There is something about writing your tasks and entries, that makes the process intentional and more meaningful.
+Also a book is more flexible.
 However I was also looking at apps the entire time, since I couldn't ignore the obvious benefits of digital apps.
 Having ease of access, ability to more interactively track your progess, or things like setting reminders etc. I couldn't find something that had the perfect blend of both the features.
 What I required was an app that didn't feel too artificial will all the button, which made writing down tasks mean something more.

 Enter benji.